There are Bullet Journal page ideas for anything, including helping you build a perfect vision for your future.

 - Magazine cutouts.
-Look for photos that align with your goals, quotes or just words that you think define your intentions (check out how to choose your Word of The Year here!).
+Look for photos that align with your goals, quotes, or just words that you think to define your intentions.
 You can easily add them to your board with washi tape or adhesive tape.

 - Washi tape.
-You can use your washi to simply decorate your board, to attach photos to it or maybe to create some hidden areas where you want to write something private.
+You can use your washi to simply decorate your board, attach photos to it, or maybe create some hidden areas where you want to write something private.